KadenCiesielski/webdevg3/readme.txt

 New site:
 webdevg3.vercel.app (still need to deploy)

 Improvements:
+Home and gallery pages now utilize a fade in for improved visuals Images are now viewable in gallery and can be enlarged within the page Overall general improvement to presentation and readability

 Michael: I used the pizza restaurant template from w3schols to give it a cleaner look
          I gave it a more modern design
          I improved the fonts and spacing to make it more readable